daybrown/Phase-tumbling-project/README.md

 Code Fig7b.m iteratively applying the 2D mapping function \verb|map2D_general_phase.m| to trace the trajectory of initial conditions over multiple iterations.
 The purpose is to visualize how the 2D map evolves over time and understand its behavior in the phase space.

+Code CNTmodel.m is the coupled NT system we used for simulation.

+Code map2D_general_phase.m defines the 2D map by the method in Liao et al., 2020

 The other codes are related to each figure in our paper.